FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

 .. centered:: Figure 4.6-10 TPD programming

-- **Step7 Trajectory recurrence**：After editing the teaching program, switch to the automatic operation mode, click the "start running" icon on the top of the interface to start running the program, and the robot will start to reproduce the teaching action.
+- **Step7 Trajectory recurrence**:After editing the teaching program, switch to the automatic operation mode, click the "start running" icon on the top of the interface to start running the program, and the robot will start to reproduce the teaching action.

-- **Step8 track edit**：The TPD track editing area can visually display and edit the track to achieve pre-analysis and streamlining of the TPD track.
+- **Step8 track edit**:The TPD track editing area can visually display and edit the track to achieve pre-analysis and streamlining of the TPD track.
 Select the corresponding track acquisition point, then the track points recorded by the user will be displayed in the three-dimensional space of the robot, and then the user can drag the "Start" and "End" scroll bars to simulate and reproduce and edit the start and end points of the track.

-TPD file deletion and exception handling：
+TPD file deletion and exception handling:

-- **Trajectory file deletion**：Click to enter the TPD function item, select the track file to be deleted, and click the "Delete Track" button.
+- **Trajectory file deletion**:Click to enter the TPD function item, select the track file to be deleted, and click the "Delete Track" button.
 If the deletion is successful, you will receive a successful deletion prompt.

-- **Exception handling：**
+- **Exception handling:**

-  +  **Command points exceeded**：A track can record up to 20,000 points.
+  +  **Command points exceeded**:A track can record up to 20,000 points.
 When the number exceeds 20,000 points, the controller will no longer record the exceeded points, and will send a warning to the teach pendant that the number of command points exceeds the limit.
 At this time, you need to click to stop recording;

-  +  **TPD instruction interval is too large**：If the teaching pendant reports an error that the TPD command interval is too large, check whether the robot has returned to the initial position before recording.
+  +  **TPD instruction interval is too large**:If the teaching pendant reports an error that the TPD command interval is too large, check whether the robot has returned to the initial position before recording.
 If the robot returns to the initial position and still reports an error that the TPD command interval is too large, delete the current track and record a new one;

   +  If other abnormal conditions occur during TPD operation, the robot operation should be stopped immediately through the teach pendant or the emergency stop button to check the cause.